CLOUDS-Interactive-Documentary/VisionSystem/README.md

 ### Install Addons

 This environment use some addons from the community.
-Go to addons and start adding them.
+Go to addons...

 	cd ../../../addons/

+…  and start adding:

 * [ofxRange](https://github.com/Flightphase/ofxRange) by James George